learn-co-curriculum/react-hooks-redux-dispatch-with-events/README.md

 Click the button.
 Our application is done!

-## Summary
+## Conclusion

-Oh yea!
-Not much new here.
-But that didn't stop the dopamine hit.
 We saw that by thinking about redux from the perspective of `action -> reducer -> new state`, we are able to get going.
-Then it's just a matter of tackling each problem.
+Then it's just a matter of tackling each problem as we built out the functionality of the application by following Redux patterns.

-As for new information, we saw that we can get the user to call the `dispatch` method, by executing `dispatch` from inside the callback of an event handler.